 There were a few times during the very early hours when I heard very loud booming sounds coming from outside of the fort.
 It sounded as if huge wood timbers were being dropped from a considerable height.
 I did feel the heebee jeebees a few times while I was in the quarters.

-During my explorations over the two night I was there I did have a few occasions where I did see what appeared to be shadow people.
-Two different times I saw one outside the window on the living room in the Quarters and one near the side door.
+During my explorations over the two nights I was there I did have a few occasions where I did see what appeared to be shadow people.
+Two different times I saw one outside the window in the living room in the Quarters and one near the side door.
 On the grounds, far off away from me, once again, I was able to identify shadow play.
 But it always seemed to happen at a great distance from myself.

 While I did record a few EVP's, they were extremely faint and low in volume, so low I was unable to isolate them and make them useful.
 I also captured two deep thumping sounds.